-The Seymour Marine Discovery Center is located next door to Long Marine Laboratory (LML)–the working marine lab for UC Santa Cruz.
+The Seymour Marine Discovery Center is located at Long Marine Laboratory (LML)–the working marine lab for UC Santa Cruz.
 We work closely with LML researchers to incorporate cutting edge marine science research into our education programs.

 Below, you can learn more about some Long Marine Lab research projects showcased in our field trip programs.
 Visit the project websites for information that will help prepare your students for their field trip to the Seymour Center.